 Plus, a house is more than just a place to live.
 It’s a long-term investment in your future whose value can appreciate over time.

 In this article, we’ve compiled a list of what we think are the very best home loans for nurses in California.
-We cover low and no down payment home loans, the CalHERO loan, and programs offered by the California Housing and Finance Agency.
+We cover low and no down payment home loans and programs offered by the California Housing and Finance Agency.

 By the end of this article, you should have everything you need to find a great, affordable home in the beautiful state of California – no matter what your income or credit situation looks like!